strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deploy-production.md

 {Insert Sign-off view for Macros}

-You can explore further by clicking any specific advisory to see additional details, for example, the relevant list of devices affected.
+You can explore further by selecting any specific advisory to see additional details, for example, the relevant list of devices affected.
 You can also export this list for later use, such as to run the Readiness Toolkit on this subgroup for still more detail about reported issues like the names of the files for which the advisories were raised.

 {SCREENSHOTS/STEPS FROM RITU}